M365 Copilot User Research Analysis Study

-Blue Shield’s UX team was called upon to evaluate both user sentiment and overall effectiveness of M365 Copilot usage after its initial rollout at BSC and Stellarus.
-We wanted to find out which roles were seeing the most value, where adoption gaps existed, and what unmet training needs remained to determine how to optimize usage.
+A year after Blue Shield of California invested in M365 Copilot licenses, the company wanted to assess if the rollout was successful.
+Blue Shield’s UX team was called upon to evaluate both user sentiment and overall effectiveness of M365 Copilot usage.
+We wanted to find out which roles were seeing the most value, where adoption gaps existed, what unmet training needs remained and if the hypothesis of saving around 2 hours per week from Copilot usage was accurate.

-My team launched a pulse check survey to 600+ licensed M365 Copilot users to evaluate the tool’s capabilities, identify the highest value use cases and most importantly determine what is holding people back from getting high value out of Copilot.
 The insights I captured from analyzing this survey ensured that licenses could be directed to the right roles and unmet training needs would be addressed, maximizing impact and effectiveness of the tool.
-My findings also served a basis for general AI readiness at BSC.
+My findings served a basis for general AI readiness at BSC, informing future training plans that are created specifically for improving usage of M365 Copilot.

 My Role